Search and find via the Office of Alumni Relations

 "alumnius" gives you the opportunity to search for former fellow students, friends and other acquaintances from the past.
 We are able to specifically look for individuals who studied or worked at the University of Stuttgart.
 Maybe the person you are looking for even is a member of "alumnius".
 If this is the case, we will gladly forward your contact request and your contact information to that person so he or she can contact you directly.

-Please do not hesitate to contact us if you are interested in finding someone.
+Please do not hesitate to contact the team of the Office of Alumni Relations if you are interested in finding someone.
 Maybe you will reunite sooner than you think.

 Search and find via the Archive of the University of Stuttgart

 Approximately every fith inquiry directed at the Archive of the University of Stuttgart is related to the period of study of former students.
 Through the archive of the University of Stuttgart, you can conduct an online search for former students on your own.
 The archive provides the matriculation registers of the former Polytechnic University Stuttgart (today University of Stuttgart) from 1829 (establishement of the university as "Consolidated Real and Trade School") up until March 31th 1932 (winter term 1931/1932).